Mercy201/alx-system_engineering-devops/0x00-shell_basics/README.md

-rm /tmp/my_first_directory/betty command to Delete the file betty rm -r /tmp/my_first_directory command to Delete the directory my_first_directory that is in the /tmp directory cd - command to changes the working directory to the previous one
+rm /tmp/my_first_directory/betty command to Delete the file betty rm -r /tmp/my_first_directory command to Delete the directory my_first_directory that is in the /tmp directory cd - command to changes the working directory to the previous one ls -al . .. /boot command to  lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format